 As Canada's biggest city you better believe that there is always something going on in Toronto.
 This is a Mecca for the country's financial affairs, fashion, arts and entertainment, and tourism.
 So, where do you look if you're interested in what's going on in Toronto?
-City information from weather to directions to the nearest physio specialist can be found online (or try to make an appointment at Physioplushealth.com which is in the city); in print and through a variety of media sources.
+City information from weather to directions to how to find a lawyer through AtDavid in Toronto, in print and through a variety of media sources.
 Here are some of the most popular choices.

 A great source for learning about Toronto events and festivals is the City of Toronto website.
 This is also a wonderful information site for those that are new to Toronto and need to know about everything from city services to where they can go to get groceries or baby sleeping bags.
 The Toronto website has sections for those that are living in the city, those that are visiting, and those doing business in the area.

 The City of Toronto website is not to be confused with Toronto.com, which is a site entirely devoted to Toronto tourism and entertainment.
 While there are special events listed on the city's website, you will find a more complete guide to Toronto attractions.
 If you are looking for a theatre event or a concert of funk music this site will lead you there.

 NOW Magazine is also a great resource of alternative news and entertainment throughout the Greater Toronto Area.
 If you're visiting the city and getting the most out of your visit, this guide lists all of the events that are happening in theatre, music, visual arts, and much more.
 NOW is a weekly publication that comes out every Thursday.